CAC Payback Period Calculator

-Estimate how many months it takes to recover customer acquisition cost (CAC) from SaaS subscription gross profit.
-Clean, focused UX with helpful tooltips, scenarios, and a concise What It Means panel.
+See how many months it takes to recover your blended Customer Acquisition Cost (CAC) using gross-margin-adjusted recurring revenue.
+Lean form with focused outputs, tooltips, scenarios, and a What It Means panel.

 $